Ali: Battle of Nahrawan

-After the arbitration, Mu'awiya received the Syrians' pledge as caliph.
-Ali then organized a new, much smaller, Syria campaign.
-But he postponed the expedition, and instead marched to Nahrawan with his army, when he learned that the Kharijites were interrogating and executing civilians.
-They killed many, apparently not even sparing women.
+After the arbitration, the Syrians pledged their allegiance to Mu'awiya as caliph.
+Ali then organized a new, much smaller, expedition against Syria.
+But he postponed it, and instead marched to Nahrawan with his army, when he learned that the Kharijites were interrogating and executing civilians.
 Ali convinced many of the Kharijites to separate from their army, leaving about 1,500–1,800, or 2,800, out of about 4,000 fighters.
-The rest of the Kharijites then attacked and were crushed by Ali's army of about 14,000 men.
+The rest of the Kharijites then attacked and were crushed by Ali's army of about 14,000 men at the Battle of Nahrawan.
 The battle took place either on 17 July 658, or in 657.
 Ali has been criticized by some for killing his erstwhile allies, many of whom were outwardly pious Muslims.
 For others, subduing the Kharijites was necessary, for they were violent and radicalized rebels who posed a danger to Ali's base in Kufa.

 Final years

-Following the Battle of Nahrawan, Ali could not muster enough support for a second Syria campaign.
-Perhaps his soldiers were demoralized, or perhaps they were recalled by their tribal leaders, many of whom had been bribed and swayed by Mu'awiya.
-By contrast, Ali did not grant any financial favors to tribal chiefs as a matter of principle.
+After the Battle of Nahrawan, Ali could not muster enough support for another offensive against Syria.
+Perhaps his soldiers were demoralized, or perhaps they were recalled by their tribal leaders, many of whom had been swayed by Mu'awiya.
+In contrast, Ali did not grant any financial favors to tribal chiefs as a matter of principle.
 At any rate, the secession of so many of the qurra and the coolness of the tribal leaders weakened Ali.
 Ali consequently lost Egypt to Mu'awiya in 658.
-Mu'awiya also began dispatching military detachments, which targeted civilians along the Euphrates river, near Kufa, and most successfully, in the Hejaz and Yemen.
+Mu'awiya also began dispatching military detachments, which targeted the territories remaining under Ali's control along the Euphrates river, near Kufa, and most successfully, in the Hejaz and Yemen.
 Ali could not mount a timely response to these assaults.
-He eventually found sufficient support for a second Syria offensive, set to commence in late winter 661.
-His success was in part due to the public outrage over Syrian raids.
-However, plans for a second campaign were abandoned after the assassination of Ali.
+He eventually found sufficient support for a renewed invasion of Syria, set to commence in late winter 661.
+His success was in part due to the Iraqis' outrage over Syrian raids, but plans for it were abandoned following Ali's assassination.